 More Than Meets The Eye

 While this may have “just” been a “S” year, the significance and impact of Apple’s clear direction towards sophisticated real time computational image processing should not be underestimated.
-Apple clearly believe that software is the future of the most popular camera in the world, and I couldn’t agree more.
+Apple clearly believe that software is the future of the most popular camera in the world.
+I couldn’t agree more.

 With the iPhone XS Max I was able to capture clean video in very low light conditions.
-Not only was it clean, it had more color information in dark parts of the image than any previous generation iPhone I have shot with.
+Furthermore, it had more color information in the shadows than any previous iPhone I have shot with.

 Here’s what I think is going on.